LeMaxEngineering/shinning-pools-flutter/docs/extra_docs/MAPS_INTEGRATION_GUIDE.md

 - Geocoding is cached at widget level
 - Error states prevent unnecessary API calls

+### Known Issues
+- **Google Maps Marker Deprecation Warning**: The current version of `google_maps_flutter` (^2.5.0) uses the deprecated `google.maps.Marker` API.
+This generates a deprecation warning in the browser console: "As of February 21st, 2024, google.maps.Marker is deprecated.
+Please use google.maps.marker.AdvancedMarkerElement instead."
+- **Impact**: This is a warning only and doesn't affect functionality.
+The markers will continue to work normally.
+- **Resolution**: This will be resolved when the `google_maps_flutter` package updates to use the new `AdvancedMarkerElement` API.
+No action is required from our side.
+- **Monitoring**: The warning can be safely ignored in development and production environments.

 ### Accessibility
 - Proper semantic labels for map interactions
 - Fallback text display for screen readers